Bangkok Itinerary Ideas From A Local

 Local Transportation

 Try to avoid traveling during rush hour on buses or tuk-tuk taxis.
-Also, make sure you are staying close by a BTS because that would make everything a lot easier.
+Also, ensure you stay close to a BTS because that would make everything much easier.
 I think Bangkok is an easy place to travel for foreigners.
 Even if you have to deal with annoying tuk-tuk or taxi drivers.
-One thing that is hard about taxis is that they really don’t like to use the meter.
-But, Uber and Grabtaxi are both useful applications.
+One tricky thing about taxis is that they don’t like using the meter.
+But Uber and Grabtaxi are both valuable applications.

 Bargaining